 We are closely associated with the CSU Emeritus and Retired Faculty Association (ERFA) from which we receive a 15% rebate on dues that our members pay to it.
 All of us together are a part of the State Coalition of Retired Employees (SCORE) that coordinates our combined efforts to influence retirement legislation.
 Our members are eligible to join the Retired Public Employees Association (RPEA).
 Through our participation with these groups (we have representatives on the ERFA State Council), we receive news about the state budget, CalPERS, long-term care and other items of interest to retirees.

 We are a completely volunteer-run organization with no office or paid staff.
-We have lots of heroes in our ranks who have organized meetings, kept records and given many happy hours of fellowship for over 30 years.
+We have lots of heroes in our ranks who have organized meetings, kept records and organized many happy hours of fellowship for over 30 years.
 We enjoy the camaraderie and encourage you to join us.

 Article II Purposes (Retirement Association Bylaws):